 Frame Validation Check Procedure, in this order.

-The Frame Delimiting and Fill Removal Procedure shall be used to reconstitute Transfer Frames from the data stream provided by the Channel Coding Sublayer and to remove any Fill Data transferred from the Channel Coding Sublayer.
-See reference [6].
+The Frame Delimiting and Fill Removal Procedure shall be used to reconstitute Transfer Frames from the data stream provided by the TC Channel Coding Sublayer and to remove any Fill Data transferred from the TC Channel Coding Sublayer.

 The Frame Validation Check Procedure shall be used to perform standard Frame Validation Checks on all Transfer Frames reconstituted by the Frame Delimiting and Fill Removal Procedure.